Using the Scalable Network Modeling Interface to Analyze Communications Network Performance

 10. Click OK to accept the changes and close the Properties Browser.

-The Antenna characteristics for each asset are defined based on performance specifications, pointing, and body location.
+The antenna characteristics for each asset are defined based on performance specifications, pointing, and body location.

 1. Zoom To the UAV.